mccullaghlab/DCD_Writer/README.md

   You must alter the first line of the scripts to point towards the python command on the local computer.

+  The dcd_writer does not pass on time values from the old trajectory to the new trajectory.
+Be aware of this and keep track of frame numbers/steps and the corresponding time values.

 # Atom Selection:
 Using the sample scripts provided, the solvent (water) is removed from a trajectory.
 The molecules/atoms to be INCLUDED in the new .dcd file are specified in the following line:
 ```python